thijsputman/teleport-test/README.md

-By far the easiest approach is to use a recent version of [**VSCode**](https://code.visualstudio.com/); simply opening the **teleport-test** folder in VSCode will set you up with a fully functional development environment (including finline linting support backed by ESLint/Babel).
+By far the easiest approach is to use a recent version of [**VSCode**](https://code.visualstudio.com/); simply opening the **teleport-test** folder in VSCode will set you up with a fully functional development environment (including inline linting support backed by ESLint/Babel).

 If you prefer another editor, use the following command to test your modifications: